Roger Federer has only one French Open title to his name

 The winner of a record 20 Grand Slam titles, Federer is arguably one of the best players the sport has ever produced.
 However, there has been one Major – the French Open – that has put this discussion on hold.

 To date, the French Open remains Federer’s most difficult tournament among all four Grand Slams.
-The Swiss managing to win just one title since turning a professional, back in 1998.
+The Swiss has managed to win just one title since turning a professional.
+That took place in 2009 where Federer defeated Robin Soderling in straight sets.

-Apart from the French Open, Federer has won a minimum of five titles in each of the other three Grand Slams.
+Apart from the French Open, Federer has won a minimum of five titles in each of the other three Grand Slams, showing his dominance on the other courts.

 This indicates that the clay-court event possibly remains his most difficult Major to date.
 That said, let’s take a look at the former World no.1’s record at the French Open.